cozodb/cozo/cozo-bin/README.md

 > As a guard against users accidentally exposing sensitive data,
 > If you bind Cozo to non-loopback addresses,
 > Cozo will generate a token string and require all queries from non-loopback addresses
-> to provide the token string in the HTTP header field x-cozo-auth.
+> to provide the token string in the HTTP header field `x-cozo-auth`.
 > The warning printed when you start Cozo with a
 > non-default binding will tell you where to find the token string.
 > This “security measure” is not considered sufficient for any purpose